httpvoid/writeups/Apple-RCE.md

 Apple has a very painful WAF.
 It blocks almost any attempted Path-traversal/SQLi via URL (query params).

-The frontend server (reverse proxy) at facilities.apple.com is configured to only show responses from the backend server with 200 and 404 status codes.
-If you get any other status code on the backend, the frontend server will serve a 403, which is the same response as when the WAF Is triggered.
+The frontend server (reverse proxy) at facilities.apple.com is configured to only show responses from the backend server with status codes of 200 and 404.
+If you get any other status code on the backend, the frontend server will instead serve a 403, which is the same response as when the WAF is triggered.

 ### Lucee Misconfiguration

 While testing out Lucee locally, we came across a critical misconfiguration which allowed an attacker to access authenticated CFM (ColdFusion) files directly.
 This allowed us to perform a lot of authenticated actions while being completely unauthenticated.

-Within the CFM files, as soon as you hit the `request.admintype` variable/propery the execution flow will stop as we're not authenticated as admin.
-However, any code before reaching that check executes.
-So we had to find files that had some sort of bug before we hit `request.admintype`.
+As soon as you hit the `request.admintype` variable/property in a CFM file, the execution flow will stop as we're not authenticated as admin.
+However, any code before that check executes.
+So we had to find files that had some sort of bug before they hit `request.admintype`.

-We'll make use of these three files to gain a complete pre-auth/unauth RCE on a Lucee installation:
+We made use of these three files to gain a complete pre-auth/unauth RCE on a Lucee installation:

 - imgProcess.cfm (not available in older versions)
 - admin.search.index.cfm